kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ### Challenges faced by the Gulf.
 (See EBM paper outlining areas of concern) namesly intense fishery harvest and bottom water hypoxia an outcome of increased eutrophication and water stratification.

+@Yanez-Arancibia2013understanding -- "Understanding the coastal EBM approach in the GoM"
+	-highlight issues p.243, first paragraph "The GOM is at severe risk due to ..."

 ### Introduce Gulf
 The Gulf of Mexico (Gulf) hosts a rich marine community....fertile cresent...etc etc.  In recent decades has come under intense disturbance and is currently one of the more disturbed...